sroehrl/versyx/README.md

 # Frontend

-Versyx uses [npm](https://www.npmjs.com/) to manage front-end dependencies such as Bootstrap and jQuery, and [gulp](https://gulpjs.com/) to build and minify raw assets such as SASS, JS and other media.
+Versyx uses [Yarn](https://www.yarnpkg.com) to manage front-end dependencies such as Bootstrap and [gulp](https://gulpjs.com/) to build and minify raw assets such as SCSS, JS and other media.
-The existing tasks in `gulpfile.babel.js` shouldn't need to be touched, as all paths to assets are configured via `config/assets.json`:
+The existing tasks in `gulpfile.esm.js` shouldn't need to be touched, as all paths to assets are configured via `config/assets.json`:

 ```json
 {